Becoming a childminder in England

 Paediatric first aid training courseFrom £85, depending on provider

-Disclosure and Barring Service checkFrom £46.10 (includes admin fees) plus optional annual renewal fee (currently £13)
+Disclosure and Barring Service checkFrom £49.50 (excluding admin fees) plus optional annual renewal fee (currently £16)

 Health declaration checkFrom £35, depending on your Doctor's fees